ImperialCollegeLondon/RCS_UserSupport_public/RCS_Apps_guides/JupyterHub-Lab/make_JHUB_pykernel.md

   python -m ipykernel install --user --name VenvName --display-name "name_displayed_in_JupyterNLH"
   ```

-  NOTE:
+---

-  in a previous user test case of the same installation
+#### CAVEATS

-  the different order below, was returning ERRORS and failures.
+in a previous user test case of the same installation, the different order of packages below, was returning ERRORS and failures upon installation.

   ```
   conda install ipykernel